ChatTutor/chattutor/CONTRIBUTING.md

 that we want to include in a release will be tagged and discussed in Github.
 As we're preparing a new release we'll document what has changed since the previous version in the release notes.

+If you are new to ChatTutor and would like to help develop the project, please take a look at [good first issue](https://github.com/ChatTutor/chattutor/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) which are typically the simplest available to work on, perfect for newcomers.
+They should already be fully scoped, with a clear approach outlined in the descriptions.

 ### Branches